-The Role of the Caldicott Guardian
+Document Title: The Role of the Caldicott Guardian

-Sandra Adams
+Report Author(s): Sandra Adams

-Peter Suter and Fionna Moore
+Lead Director: Peter Suter and Fionna Moore

-Peter.suter@lond-amb.nhs.uk
+Contact Details: Peter.suter@lond-amb.nhs.uk

-Compliance with information governance toolkit v8
+Why is this coming to the Trust Compliance with information governance toolkit v8

-requirements;
+Board? requirements;

 Confirm the appointment of the Medical Director to the

 role of Caldicott Guardian

-Strategy Review and Planning Committee
+This paper has been previously Strategy Review and Planning Committee

-Senior Management Group
+presented to: Senior Management Group

 Quality Committee

-☐ Audit Committee
+Audit Committee

-☐ Clinical Quality Safety and Effectiveness Group
+Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

-○ Other: Information governance group
+Other: Information governance group

-To confirm their understanding of the role of the
+Recommendation for the Trust To confirm their understanding of the role of the

-Caldicott Guardian and to confirm the appointment of
+Board: Caldicott Guardian and to confirm the appointment of

 the Medical Director to the role.